taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **Min: "Oh come on!
 The Mendeleevers have been falling all over themselves to recommend you ever since you learned how to pull medical grade micro-eGlass in just a week.
 You could take just their exam and not even care about the other 2."**

 **Rhee: "Well, thank you for the compliment, but I'm still going to take 3 exams.
-It would be so embarrassing if I was arrogant enough to take just one, and then I *didn't* pass...huh, well that's really weird."**
+It would be so embarrassing if I was so arrogant I took just one exam, and then I *didn't* pass...huh, well that's really weird."**

 **Min: "What?"**